ncn-ends/vps-scaffold/README.md

 ## Plans

+### Features

 - Disable root login
 - Configure "minimal" mode, which doesn't have as many prompts to guide the user.
 - Allow for SSL/TLS configuration
 - Allow for proper domain configuration
 - Allow for other types of deployments, such as ASP.NET, Python, etc.

+### Structure and Organization

+- Refactor all Pastel calls as custom extension methods corresponding to output type.
+  - Maybe use enums here for organization